 Changes in mood and personality

 Individuals living with Alzheimer’s may experience mood and personality changes.
-They can become confused, suspicious, depressed, fearful or anxious.
-They may be easily upset at home, with friends or when out of their comfort zone.
+They can become confused, suspicious, depressed, fearful, or anxious.
+They may be easily upset at home, with friends, or outside their comfort zone.

 What’s a typical age-related change?